-The KSLA StormTracker 12 Weather Team is committed to your safety in times of severe weather.
+(KSLA) - The KSLA First Alert Weather Team is committed to your safety in times of severe weather.
 Our goal is to provide you with the critical information during dangerous weather that you need to protect your family and property.
 This sometimes means that we have to interrupt your favorite television or sports program.
-We understand how that can be frustrating, but in our opinion providing potentially life-saving information is more important than any television program.
+We understand how that can be frustrating, but in our opinion, providing potentially life-saving information is more important than any television program.

 Our guidelines for interrupting regular television programming are the following:

-At other times when the threat to life or property is less, we will provide on-air weather information in the form of a continuous crawl at the top or bottom of the screen.
+At other times when the threat to life or property is lesser, we will provide on-air weather information in the form of a continuous crawl at the top or bottom of the screen.
 You can expect to see occasional, but brief programming interruptions to pass along the latest information.
-During these lower risk weather situations more comprehensive information can be found on our website, our mobile weather app and on our social media pages.
+During these lower risk weather situations, more comprehensive information can be found on our website, our mobile weather app, and on our social media pages.

 I live in Shreveport.
-Why are you interrupting my favorite show for weather that’s in Texas and Arkansas?
+Why are you interrupting my favorite show for weather that’s in Texas or Arkansas?

 KSLA’s local television coverage area includes 26 parishes/counties across four states.
 That’s more than 20,000 square miles!
-We are the local CBS affiliate television station from Idabel, OK to Natchitoches, LA, to Marshall TX, to Arcadia, LA and everywhere in between.
+We are the local CBS affiliate television station from Idabel, Okla. to Natchitoches, La. to Marshall Texas, to Arcadia, La. and everywhere in between.

 Are you going to re-air the show that I missed because of weather coverage?

 If we completely preempt a first run program, we often will re-air it at a later date and time.
 The rebroadcast date and time will be announced during our newscasts.